Dustone-Mu/Dustone-Mu.github.io/docs/Getting Started/Installation.md

 ## Requirements

-pydpm is written in python 3 and accelerated by CUDA C++.
+Pydpm is written in python 3 and accelerated by CUDA C++.

 To achieve the best performance of the distribution sampling functions and the inference of probabilistic models, a GPU and NVIDIA CUDA Toolkit are necessary.